jucax/meme-generator-project/Readme.md

- hay bContains all the file for a meme generator that allowed me to practice the basic contcents.
+bContains all the file for a meme generator that allowed me to practice the basic contcents.